arcalot/arcaflow-plugin-sdk-python/README.md

 ## How this SDK works

-In order to create a Arcaflow plugin, you must specify a **schema** for each step you want to support.
+In order to create an Arcaflow plugin, you must specify a **schema** for each step you want to support.
 This schema describes two things:

 1. What your input parameters are and what their type is
 2. What your output parameters are and what their type is